 We adhere to strict standards of editorial integrity to help you make decisions with confidence.
 Please be aware that some of the products and services linked in this article are from our sponsors.

-This summer's gas prices are the highest in four years, according to AAA.
-Reasons include tight supplies, heavy demand -- and steep fuel taxes in many parts of the U.S.
+Gas prices have been flirting with their highest levels in four years in 2018, according to AAA.
+Reasons have included tight supplies, heavy demand -- and steep fuel taxes in many parts of the U.S.

-Seven states -- Indiana, Iowa, Maryland, Oklahoma, South Carolina, Tennessee and Vermont -- raised their gas taxes on July 1.
-President Donald Trump has proposed hiking the 18.4-cents-a-gallon federal gas tax by 25 cents to improve roads and bridges.
+Seven states -- Indiana, Iowa, Maryland, Oklahoma, South Carolina, Tennessee and Vermont -- raised their gas taxes during the summer.
+And, President Donald Trump has proposed hiking the 18.4-cents-a-gallon federal gas tax by 25 cents to improve roads and bridges.

 According to data from the American Petroleum Institute, motorists in these states pay the highest total gas taxes: federal, state and local.
 Local taxes have been averaged.
 We count down to the most expensive state.